fabien-roy/glo-2003-airbnb/docs/PlanRelease1.md

       /BedFactory.java
         - create(Bed) : Bed
           Gives correct UUID to Bed.number
+      /BedMatcher.java
+        - matches(Bed, Bed) : boolean
+          Checks if Bed matches other Bed using attributes that are not null Checks for : bedType, cleaningFrequency, bloodTypes, capacity and package We request for a single package while Bed can have many.
+This should be another separated method.
       /BedRepository.java -> Interface
         - add(Bed)
+        - getAll() : List<Bed>
         - getByNumber(UUID) : Bed
       /BloodTypes.java (enum : O-, O+, AB-, AB+, B-, B+, A-, A+) /CleaningFrequencies (enum : Weekly, Monthly, Yearly, Never)